madankumarsn/assignment3/README.md

 ## Q3: Triangulation (20 points)

-- Colored point cloud:
+* Colored point cloud:

 <img src="figs/result.png" width="300">

-- Brief explanation of implementation.
+* Brief explanation of implementation.
   1. Skew Matrix Conversion Function: This function converts a set of points to skew-symmetric matrices.
 It separates the x, y, and z coordinates, and constructs skew-symmetric matrices for each point, returning an array of these matrices.
   2. Triangulation Function: This function performs triangulation to obtain 3D coordinates from corresponding points in two images.
 It first converts the points pts1 and pts2 to skew-symmetric matrices using the skew function.
 It computes two sets of constraint matrices by multiplying the skew-symmetric matrices of points with the camera matrices p1 and p2.
 It then iterates through these constraint matrices, stacking two rows from each, to form a matrix A. Singular Value Decomposition (SVD) is performed on A to obtain the homogeneous coordinates of the 3D point.
 The 3D point is then converted to inhomogeneous coordinates and added to the list of 3D points.

 ## Q4: Reconstruct your own scene!
 (20 points)
-For this part, you will run an off-the-shelf incremental SfM toolbox such as [COLMAP](https://github.com/colmap/pycolmap) on your own captured multi-view images.
-Please submit a gif of the reconstructed 3d structure and the location of cameras.

-For this reconstruction, you can choose your own data.
-This data could either be a sequence having rigid objects, any object (for e.g. a mug or a vase in your vicinity), or any scene you wish to reconstruct in 3D.

-**Submissions**
 -  Multi-view input images.
 -  A gif to visualize the reconstruction of the scene and location of cameras (extrinsics).
--  Run this on at least 2 sequences / objects / scenes

   | Example Multi-view images  | Output |
   | ----------- | ----------- |